 The Insolvency Act provides for recognition of the effects of insolvency proceedings opened in a non-EU member state (irrespective of an international treaty or the reciprocity principle), as well as decisions rendered in such proceedings, where the centre of main interests (COMI) of the debtor is located in the respective foreign country and the insolvency proceedings are comparable to such proceedings in Austria, in particular, if Austrian creditors are treated in the same manner as creditors from the state of the opening of proceedings.
 However, recognition is denied if insolvency or composition proceedings have already been opened in Austria, or interim measures have been ordered, or recognition leads to a result that clearly conflicts with public policy.

-With regard to EU member states, the EU Insolvency Regulation stipulates that any judgment opening insolvency proceedings handed down by a court of an EU member state which has jurisdiction shall be recognised in all other EU member states from the moment that it becomes effective in the state of the opening of proceedings.
+With regard to EU member states, the EU Insolvency Regulation stipulates that any judgment opening insolvency proceedings handed down by a court of an EU member state which has jurisdiction shall be recognised in all other EU member states from the moment that it becomes effective in the state where the proceedings were opened.
 The courts of the member state, within the territory of the debtor's COMI, have jurisdiction to open insolvency proceedings.

-The COMI is the place where the debtor conducts the administration of its interests on a regular basis and which is ascertainable by third parties.
+The COMI is the place in which the debtor conducts the administration of its interests on a regular basis and which is ascertainable by third parties.
 The debtor’s COMI is determined at the time of filing for insolvency.
-Therefore, debtors can influence the international jurisdiction, and thus the applicable insolvency law, by timely shifting the COMI to another EU member state in order to achieve easier debt relief.
+Therefore, debtors can influence the international jurisdiction, and thus the applicable insolvency law, by the timely shifting of the COMI to another EU member state in order to achieve easier debt relief.

 In cross-border cases, Austrian insolvency courts, as well as insolvency administrators, co-operate with foreign administrators by way of disclosure of information relevant to the foreign insolvency proceedings and by granting the foreign administrator the opportunity to participate in the decision of the realisation of assets located in Austria or the realisation of reorganisation plans.